cakshat/Avengers-Face-Recognition/README.md

 # Avengers-Face-Recognition
-This is a neural network trained to recognize faces of 6 Avengers characters: (Clint Barton, Tony Stark, Steve Rogers, Bruce Banner, Natasha Romanoff, and Thor)...sorry Nick Fury :(
+This is a neural network I trained to recognize the faces of 6 Avengers characters: (Clint Barton, Tony Stark, Steve Rogers, Bruce Banner, Natasha Romanoff, and Thor)...sorry Nick Fury :(

 # Compiling data
 Data was used from Kaggle.
-There are 6 folders of 6 people (Clint Barton, Tony Stark, Steve Rogers, Bruce Banner, Natasha Romanoff, Thor) each having close to 100 images.
+There are 6 folders of 6 people (Clint Barton, Tony Stark, Steve Rogers, Bruce Banner, Natasha Romanoff, and Thor) each having close to 100 images.
 These images were then preprocessed and normalized.
-Normalization is a process that adjusts the values of the images so that they have a mean of 0 and a standard deviation of 1.
+Normalization adjusts the values of the images so that they have a mean of 0 and a standard deviation of 1.
 This is important for deep learning models, as it helps to ensure that the model learns the features of the images in a consistent way.

 The caer.preprocess_from_dir() function is used to preprocess a dataset of images from a directory.
 The to_categorical() function in the Keras library is used to convert a class vector (integers) to a binary class matrix.
 This is a common preprocessing step for deep learning models that use categorical cross-entropy as their loss function.